donovaly/Iteridense-package/README.md

 ### Requirements for CSV data format

-* The CSV data file must have exactly one header line
+* The CSV data file must have exactly one header line (it can have comment lines, comments must begin with a '#')
 * Every column represents a data dimension
 * The CSV can have any column delimiter character (IteridenseClustering detects it automatically)